Zoey-2029/A-Photo-Sharing-Web-App/README.md

-# Web Application - A Photo-sharing App
+# Full-satck Web Application - A Photo-sharing App
 This is a MEAR-stack photo-sharing web app on which users can register, log in, manage photos and connect with friends.

 Go to my web app at http://www.ziyuesphotosharingapp.com./photo-share.html#/login-register.